Los Angeles Wrongful Death Attorney

 Like similar personal injury claims, states have a time limit on the period in which you may file a valid claim—known as the statute of limitations.
 California law gives you two years from the date of death to file a wrongful death claim (California Civil Code 335.1) .
 If a suit is not filed before the statute of limitation expires, you will lose your legal right to seek any form of monetary compensation.

 However, this is not so for a medical malpractice case, or where the negligent party is a government official.
 When that is the case, it is advisable for you (or the person who can legally file a claim) to seek the services of a Los Angeles wrongful death attorney right away.

 Why Do I Need a Personal Injury Lawyer in LA?

 In all wrongful death claims, it is highly recommended to seek the services of an experienced attorney.
 Most who tragically lose one of their loved ones to a sudden accident often do not have the physical, emotional, and mental capacity to begin litigation for a wrongful death claim.
 An attorney can help by handling all the legal legwork and formalities while you can focus on grieving, healing, and recovery.

-At The Ryan Law Group in Los Angeles, our passionate wrongful death attorneys are committed to providing the help and support you need in this difficult time.
+At The Ryan Law Group in Los Angeles, our passionate personal injury attorneys are committed to providing the help and support you need in this difficult time.
 We are aggressive in our approach, in the hopes that we can secure the compensation you deserve.